j-schreiber/js-sf-cli-plugin/messages/garbagecollection.md

 Metadata types filter active.
 Only include members of these types: %s

+# infos.resolved-package-id

+Resolved %s (Package2) to %s (SubscriberPackage)

+# warnings.failed-to-resolved-package-id

+Could not resolve %s (Package2) to its corresponding SubscriberPackageId (033).
+The Id does not exist on DevHub (%s).
+Id will be ignored for filtering package members.
+Did you use the correct DevHub?

 # packages-filter-no-devhub

 Packages filter specified, but no Devhub was provided.